tanaka-geek/2600-meetings-japan-talks/2023_10_matryoshka_of_phishing/README.md

 ## Introduction

-Discussed the importance and prevalence of different file formats and functionalities.
+Discussed the importance and prevalence of various file formats and their functionalities.

 *   **PDF (Portable Document Format)**
-    *   Delved into techniques to handle, edit, and fabricate PDF to execute codes.
+    *   Explored techniques to handle, edit, and embed code within PDF files.
     *   Highlighted the security features and potential vulnerabilities.

 *   **.DOC (Microsoft Word Document)**